TedTran2019-Misc/advent_of_code_2019/README.md

 3. Edgecase for intcode computer dealing with literal mode cases and relative base
 4. Dealing with calculating large amounts of fuel rather than just 1

 Truly lost on day 17 part 2.
 Found the solution and compressed it, but there seems to be an error with my Intcode parser and I can't be assed to fix it.
 So I can't actually input the solution into my parser...
-RIP, that was a fun journey, but too time consuming and I need to actually study.
+RIP, that was a fun journey, but far too time consuming and I need to actually study.
+This was a pretty good use of my spare vacation time, though!